savoirfairelinux/drupal-monitoring/README.md

 ```

 Now, everything is up and running.
+However, you'll have to wait about one minute before the
+Drupal host and services are sent and monitored by Alignak

 Bansho : `localhost:8888`